About Stockholm Stress Center

 Stockholm Stress Center is funded by a grant of 5 million SEK per year through 2018- bringing the total of 50 million SEK – from the Swedish Research Council for Health, Working Life and Welfare (Forte, formerly FAS) under the additional strengthening of the founding for research on working life that the government posted in 2008.

 An administrative unit for Stockholm Stress Center has been established at Stress Research Institute, Stockholm University.
 Director is Professor Mats Lekander.
-Assistant directors are associate professor Ellenor Mittendorfer-Rutz and professor Torbjörn Åkerstedt.
-There is also a Steering Group of partners, one from each main participating institute/department.
+Co-directors are associate professor Ellenor Mittendorfer-Rutz and professor Torbjörn Åkerstedt.
+There is also a Steering Committee of partners, one from each main participating institute/department.